Aberdeen Act

-The Aberdeen Act of 1845 was an Act of the Parliament of the United Kingdom (citation 8 & 9 Vict c.
-122) passed during the reign Queen Victoria on 9 August.
-The long title of the Act is "An Act to amend an Act, intituled An Act to carry into execution a Convention between His Majesty and the Emperor of Brazil, for the Regulation and final Abolition of the African Slave Trade".
+The Slave Trade (Brazil) Act 1845 (8 & 9 Vict. c.
+122), commonly known as the Aberdeen Act and in Brazil as Bill Aberdeen, was an act of the Parliament of the United Kingdom passed during the reign of Queen Victoria on 9 August 1845.
+The long title of the act is "An Act to amend an Act, intituled An Act to carry into execution a Convention between His Majesty and the Emperor of Brazil, for the Regulation and final Abolition of the African Slave Trade".

-This law is seen in Brazilian historiography as a British retaliation against the Alves Branco law, a tariff reform established in 1844 by Finance Minister Manuel Alves Branco that raised import duties followed by the ending of the British-Brazilian Convention of 1826 on the Atlantic slave trade to Brazil.
+This law is seen in Brazilian historiography as a British retaliation against the Alves Branco Tariff, a tariff reform established in 1844 by Finance Minister Manuel Alves Branco that raised import duties followed by the ending of the British-Brazilian Convention of 1826 on the Atlantic slave trade to Brazil.

 History

-The Act was proposed by British Foreign Secretary Lord Aberdeen.
+The act was proposed by British Foreign Secretary Lord Aberdeen.
 It gave the Royal Navy authority to stop and search any Brazilian ship suspected of being a slave ship on the high seas, and to arrest slave traders caught on these ships.

-The Act stipulated that arrested slave traders could be tried in British courts.
+The act stipulated that arrested slave traders could be tried in British courts.
 The law was designed to suppress the Brazilian slave trade, to make effective Brazilian laws and the British-Brazilian Treaty of 1826 to end the Atlantic slave trade, that Brazil had signed and ratified but failed to enforce.

 It provoked outrage in Brazil, where it was seen as a violation of free market, freedom of navigation, as an affront to Brazilian sovereignty and territorial integrity, and as an attempt to check Brazil's rise as a world power.